Just add WATER: WebAssembly-based Circumvention Transports

-We conducted more real-world tests on an Apple MacBook Pro 2021, equipped with a 10-core M1 Max CPU, 64GB of unified memory, and a 32-core GPU.
+We conducted more real-world general use case tests on an Apple MacBook Pro 2021, equipped with a 10-core M1 Max CPU, 64GB of unified memory, and a 32-core GPU.
 The results are presented in Table ~\ref{tab:ss_performance_macos}, showcasing performance metrics obtained using \texttt{iperf3} to connect from Michigan to a server in San Francisco.

 \TblShadowsocksIperfMac